 Paul Whelan, imprisoned in Russia for yet another Christmas, issues plea to Biden: "He's the man that can bring me home"

-Washington — It was the eve of Paul Whelan's fifth Christmas behind bars in Russia when a call came through to a reporter at CBS affiliate WTOP-TV in Washington, D.C., on Sunday.
+Washington — It was the eve of Paul Whelan's fifth Christmas behind bars in Russia when a call came through to a reporter at WTOP Radio in Washington, D.C., on Sunday.

 "I feel alone," Whelan told the reporter.
 "I feel that I've been left behind."